paragonjh/ccapis/README.md

 - Each method has an identical method header across all interfaces
 - Its output is identical across all interfaces
-- Each method returns a `ccapis.apis.rest.RESTAPIResponse` object; these behave like `requests.Request` objects, with the addition of a new attribute, `formatted`, which stores a standardized representation of the data queried.
+- Each method returns a `ccapi.api.rest.RESTAPIResponse` object; these behave like `requests.Request` objects, with the addition of a new attribute, `formatted`, which stores a standardized representation of the data queried.

-# ccapis.formatters
+# ccapi.formatters

 This module provide formatters for the standardized methods, formatting their json output into a uniform layout.
 They are a work in progress feature.

 Be mindful that, in order to provide a unified output format, some fields have been dropped in the formatted output!
 If you rely on one of these dropped fields, be sure to use the `RESTAPIResponse`'s `json` attribute instead, and parse the json yourself:

 ```
-from bitex import Kraken
+from ccapi import Kraken
 bf = Bitfinex()
 response = bf.ticker()
 print(response.formatted)  # show formatted data